 Once roasted, separate the butternut squash to assemble the dressing, and place the remaining roasted vegetables into a bowl.

-For a cold Autumn pasta salad, set eth vegetables into the refrigerator after cooling, assemble the dressing, and once the noodles are cooked, cool them immediately by running cold water over the noodles in a colander.
+- For a cold Autumn pasta salad, set the vegetables into the refrigerator to cool, assemble the dressing, and once the noodles are cooked, cool them immediately by running cold water over the noodles in a colander.

 Tips